wagood/laralist/README.md

 * [OpenAI](https://github.com/openai-php/laravel) for Laravel is a community-maintained PHP API client that allows you to interact with the Open AI API.

+* A helper to query and format a set of [opening hours](https://github.com/spatie/opening-hours)

 * Laravel [Open Weather](https://github.com/RakibDevs/openweather-laravel-api) API is a Laravel package to connect Open Weather Map APIs ( https://openweathermap.org/api ) and access free API services (current weather, weather forecast, weather history) easily.

 * [Orbit](https://github.com/ryangjchandler/orbit) is a flat-file database driver for Eloquent.
 It allows you to replace your generic database with real files that you can manipulate using the methods you're familiar with. <!-- eloquent -->